Église Notre-Dame du Raincy: Design and construction

 At the beginning of the 20th century, Le Raincy was a small parish church for suburbs whose population was rapidly growing.

 In 1918, the parish priest of Le Raincy, Felix Nègre, proposed to build a church to commemorate the French victory in the Battle of the Marne in 1914.
 Through connections among parishioners, Nègre came into contact with the Perrets.
 The design used concrete for economy.
 Rather than attempting to simulate masonry, the new material was used on its own terms, with standardized elements, slender supports, and thin membranes pierced by windows.
+The perimeter walls are non-load-bearing and assembled from square precast concrete panels, or claustra, pierced with geometrical openings that carry the glazing; a limited number of standardized patterns is combined across the building.

 The completed church received widespread favorable attention, influencing architectural thought at a time of rebuilding and economic recovery.

 Glass

-The magnificent stained glass was created by Marguerite Huré using colored coatings on clear glass for economy.
+The stained glass was created by Marguerite Huré using colored coatings on clear glass for economy.
 The colors are dominated by blues near the entry and progress to warmer tones in the sanctuary.

 Organ

 The 1875 John Abbey organ belonging to the original parish church was moved to the new church.
 Changes made in 1957 changed its character.
 Public donations are now being sought for a new organ.
 The new organ was inaugurated by Pierre Pincemaille on october, the 17th of 2010.